KotzaBoss/sage/README.md

 ```
 To customize the build see [README#Build](README.md#build).

-Once you have a successful build you can begin reading [bin/main.cpp](bin/main.cpp) and the tests to get a feel of the project.
+Once you have a successful build you can begin reading [bin/main.cpp](bin/main.cpp) and the tests to get a feel for the project.

 ## Development